 Trimarco notes, "It's very, very difficult for a person with no polygraph background to sit down and mislead a former federal examiner or someone who has an education in countermeasures."

 Polygraph testing isn’t just for criminal investigations.
 There are many situations in which you can ask or be asked to take a polygraph test.

 The examination is administered by a trained investigator and can take up to two or three hours, possibly more depending on the scenario.
 It is comprised of three parts:

-The Pre-Test is a conversational interview during which the examiner makes a judgment as to whether the person is capable of being polygraphed.
-The examiner will ask a series of simple questions, like how much sleep the person has had, what medications they are on, and what they've read about the test, to help determine that the person’s mindset is not muddied by drugs, alcohol, or mental psychopathy.
+The pre-test is a conversational interview during which the examiner makes a judgement as to whether the person is capable of being polygraphed.
+The examiner will ask questions involving the person’s amount of sleep, medication use, drug use, and mental psychopathy.

 "I need them to have a grasp of reality at the time of the event and in the polygraph exam room," expert polygraph examiner Jack Trimarco says.
 "It's an evaluation to be sure that this person can receive a polygraph test that is going to be valid."

 During the test portion, a physiological recorder measures three bodily indicators that reveal when a person lies: